Phonograph record: Preservation

-As the playing of gramophone records causes gradual degradation of the recording, they are best preserved by transferring them onto other media and playing the records as rarely as possible.
+Gramophone records are gradually degraded by each playback, and are best preserved by transferring the recording onto other media and playing the records as rarely as possible.
 They need to be stored on edge, and do best under environmental conditions that most humans would find comfortable.
+The longevity and optimal performance of vinyl records can be improved through certain accessories and cleaning supplies.
+Slipmats provide a soft and cushioned surface between the record and the turntable platter, minimizing friction and damage to the vinyl surface.

-Where old disc recordings are considered to be of artistic or historic interest, from before the era of tape or where no tape master exists, archivists play back the disc on suitable equipment and record the result, typically onto a digital format, which can be copied and manipulated to remove analog flaws without any further damage to the source recording.
+Where old disc recordings are considered to be of artistic or historic interest, from before the era of tape or where no tape master exists, archivists play back the disc on suitable equipment and record the result, typically onto a digital format, which can be manipulated to remove analog flaws without any further damage to the source recording.
 For example, Nimbus Records uses a specially built horn record player to transfer 78s.
-Anyone can do this using a standard record player with a suitable pickup, a phono-preamp (pre-amplifier) and a typical personal computer.
-However, for accurate transfer, professional archivists carefully choose the correct stylus shape and diameter, tracking weight, equalisation curve and other playback parameters and use high-quality analogue-to-digital converters.
+For accurate transfer, professional archivists carefully choose the correct stylus shape and diameter, tracking weight, equalisation curve and other playback parameters and use high-quality analogue-to-digital converters.

-As an alternative to playback with a stylus, a recording can be read optically, processed with software that calculates the velocity that the stylus would be moving in the mapped grooves and converted to a digital recording format.
-This does no further damage to the disc and generally produces a better sound than normal playback.
-This technique also has the potential to allow for reconstruction of broken or otherwise damaged discs.
+As an alternative to playback with a stylus, a record can be read optically, processed with software to calculate an equivalent stylus velocity, and thereby converted to a digital format.
+This technique sometimes allows for reconstruction of broken or otherwise damaged discs.